-*Players who violate the Covid Tournament Policy is subject to immediate disqualification.
+*Players who violate the Covid Tournament Policies may be subject to disqualification.

 Proper course etiquette and sportsmanship is extremely important and will be strictly enforced.
 The Met PGA Staff works hard to find courses willing to host junior events.
 By taking care of the course, we stand a better chance of a return visit.
 Players are expected to behave in accordance with the rules prescribed by the Met PGA Junior Tour.